rzuberi/rzuberi/README.md

 # Rehan Zuberi's GitHub profile 🦠🤖🧠

-Final year Computer Science & AI BSC student
+Currently studying an MPhil in Computational Biology at the University of Cambridge Graduated from the University of Sussex with a BSc in Computer Science & AI

 Interested in Computational Biology: designing ML models to explore biological datasets